Redundancy Policy

 We will also notify USDAW (our recognised trade union) of the proposed redundancies before the consultation commences.
 Where 20 or more colleagues are proposed to be dismissed at one of our locations, we will also consult on a collective basis (see Collective Consultation).

-The duration and number of meetings for individual consultation will depend on the circumstances.
-However, we will ensure that full and meaningful consultation takes place with all affected colleagues.
+The duration and number of meetings for individual consultation will depend on the circumstances, but we usually aim for 3 formal meetings; one at the start, one in the middle of the consultation period, and one at the end of consultation.
+We commit to ensure that full and meaningful consultation takes place with all affected colleagues.
 Where a colleague is placed at risk of redundancy, we will ensure that:

-Where their redundancy cannot be avoided, colleagues are given a right to appeal.
+- If redundancy is confirmed, colleagues are given a right to appeal.

 Collective Consultation

-Collective consultation is in addition to individual consultation (they run side by side) and the duration of it depends on the numbers of affected colleagues.
-Where the number of proposed redundancies is between 20 and 99 colleagues, the collective consultation will start at least 30 days before the first redundancy takes effect.
-Where 100 or more redundancies are proposed, consultation will start at least 45 days before any dismissals take effect.
+Collective consultation will be carried out with USDAW and is in addition to individual consultation (they run side by side); the duration depends on the numbers of affected colleagues.
+Where the number of proposed redundancies is between 20 and 99 colleagues, the collective consultation will start at least 30 days before the first redundancy dismissal takes effect.
+Where 100 or more redundancies are proposed, consultation will start at least 45 days before any redundancy dismissals take effect.

-The purpose of collective consultation is to provide the trade union with adequate information so that both sides can agree the consultation process, including any ways of reducing the potential number of redundancies.
+The purpose of collective consultation is to provide USDAW with adequate information so that both sides can agree the consultation process, including any ways of reducing the potential number of redundancies.

 Outplacement Support